Building AI Agents for Product Teams: A Practical Guide

 As Group Product Manager at TrustFlight, I oversee a portfolio of aviation safety and compliance products used by organizations with thousands of employees.
 My role is equal parts strategy, execution and systems design — ensuring that our teams operate from consistent frameworks while still moving quickly.

-Recently, I’ve been exploring how AI could operate inside those frameworks — not as a novelty, but as a working team member that follows our framework, uses our tools, and executes our processes exactly as designed.
+Recently, I’ve been exploring how AI could operate inside those frameworks — acting as a working team member that applies our processes and tools exactly as designed.
 That exploration led to Milo, our AI-powered junior product manager.

 This post is both a how-to guide and a proof point that when you get the framework right, AI can slot in easily to handle high-volume, low-complexity tasks — freeing human PMs for higher impact work.